sveinpg/build-your-own-react/README.md

 If you try the code you currently have, you might notice that changing the state doesn't actually change anything in your DOM.
 Your `setState` function also needs to trigger a re-render of your DOM.

-You could simply call `ReactDOM.render()` in `setState` after updating the state, but we want to do a little bit better than that.
+You could simply call `ReactDOM.render()` in `setState` after updating the state, but we want to do better than that.

 If you have many components updating their state at the same time, simply calling `ReactDOM.render()` would be quite the bottleneck, as you would be rendering for every single component updating its state.
-It will be very advantageous to defer the actual rendering until after we are done updating state in all components.
+It would be very advantageous to defer the actual rendering until after we are done updating state in all components.
-We can do this by wrapping `ReactDOM.render()` in a `setTimeout`.
+We can do this by wrapping `ReactDOM.render()` in a `setTimeout` with a zero millisecond delay.

 :trophy: Implement the `_reRender` function in ReactDOM and call this from the `setState` function.
 The re-render function should call `setTimeout` with `ReactDOM.render` as its callback function.